 “My school just doesn’t get it,” one parent who didn’t want to be identified told WebMD.

 Another said “My child is developing behavioral problems.
 That’s because he can’t communicate well at school.”

 Some parents say that sometimes private schools won’t take a child with ASD.
 The reason they give is that they aren’t equipped to deal with autism in the classroom.
 The few schools that do take kids with autism, according to one parent, cost a fortune.
-And, she adds, they only accept a handful of children.
+And, they add thay those few schools accept only a handful of children.